 - Disturbed Doves: Commenting the wedding at the start of Final Fantasy XII must have had a John Woo fight scene in there.

-- Ensemble Darkhorse: Okay, not really an ensemble, but the guys declared the chicken in the opening of Fable III to be the "most compelling" character of any cut scene they watched.
+- Ensemble Dark Horse: The guys declared the chicken in the opening of Fable III to be the "most compelling" character of any cut scene they watched.

 - Fake-Out Opening: Done for their April Fools' Day 2010 episode.
 Instead of Final Fantasy XIII, they riff the opening cinematic and credits for Final Fantasy III (USA).

 - Faux to Guide: Their 100th episode was about how to make more cutscenes like those they mock.

 - Flat "What":